Written by Kelsey Phinney, BS

 The primary thing I notice is less blinking and less reaction, positive or negative.
 However, when someone with a masked face is passionate about a story or topic, you can often see the most genuine and beautiful smile!

 Even though I know what facial masking looks like, having a conversation with a person with facial masking can feel confusing.
 We expect facial responses in conversation.
 A simple smile, nod, eyebrow raise or crinkle of the eyes makes the person who is talking feel heard.
 With facial masking, these small movements are not so simple.

 It is easy to take for granted our ability to subtly communicate through our face and movements.
 It can be challenging to gauge how someone should react to our own facial expressions and stories.
 We may disregard someone with facial masking because their facial expressions, or lack thereof, go against our social expectations.
 Also, it can be difficult to trust verbal communication when the facial expression doesn’t match the sentiment.

 From my dad’s point of view, I imagine it is incredibly frustrating to not be able to effortlessly express himself.

 I wanted to know more about the implications of facial masking and the importance of facial expressions in social interactions, so that we can all better understand how to respond.
 I interviewed Professor Linda Tickle-Degnen, Director of the Health Quality of Life Lab at Tufts University.
 Listen to my podcast to hear about her research on the effects of facial masking, what it is and how it impacts how people are perceived by healthcare professionals as well as their own care partners.

-Dr. Tickle-Degnen had a lot of interesting information to share, so Part Two of my interview will focus on her current research along with ideas and tactics for people who experience facial masking.
+Dr. Tickle-Degnen had a lot of interesting information to share, so part two of my interview focuses on her current research along with ideas and tactics for people who experience facial masking.